 Choose whether or not to include highlighting and notes in the print view.
 Depending on your browser, you may have to change print options to include background colors.

-Maryam Ahmad is the Chief of the Juvenile Justice Division of the Cook County State’s Attorney’s Office.
-She is a member of the Chicago Bar Association and is the General Chair of its Judicial Evaluation Committee.
-Ms. Ahmad earned her B.A. in French and European War History from Chatham College, her M.A. in Shakespearean Studies and English Literary Criticism from Bucknell University, and her J.D. from DePaul University College of Law.
+Maryam Ahmad is the Chief of the Juvenile Justice Bureau of the Cook County State’s Attorney’s Office in Chicago.
+Ms. Ahmad is the President of the Chicago Bar Association and was the recipient of its 2018 Vanguard Award.
+She also was the 2016 recipient of the Cook County Bar Association’s Judicial Award.
+Ms. Ahmad received her B.A. from Chatham College, her M.A. from Bucknell University, and her J.D. from DePaul University College of Law, with a certification in intellectual property law.

-Alison R. Flaum is the Legal Director of the Children and Family Justice Center, which is part of the Bluhm Legal Clinic at the Northwestern Pritzker School of Law.
-She received the Ruth Goldman Award from the American Constitution Society in 2016 and the Seventh Circuit Bar Association Pro Bono Advocacy Award in 2014.
-The MacArthur Foundation Award for Creative and Effective Institutions received to the Children and Family Justice Center in 2013.
-Ms. Flaum received her A.B. from Brown University, her J.D. from Yale Law School, and her LL.M. in clinical advocacy from the Georgetown University Law Center.
+Alison R. Flaum is the Legal Director of the Children and Family Justice Center, which is part of the Bluhm Legal Clinic at the Northwestern Pritzker School of Law, and she is also a clinical professor of law.
+Ms. Flaum is a Skadden Fellow and a Prettyman Fellow, and she is a recipient of the Ruth Goldman Award from the American Constitution Society.
+She received her B.A. from Brown University, her J.D. from Yale Law School, and her LL.M. in clinical advocacy from the Georgetown University Law Center.

 Lisa S. Jacobs is Program Manager for the Center for Criminal Justice Research, Policy and Practice at Loyola University Chicago.
 Prior to joining Loyola, she served as an Assistant Director of the Administrative Office of the Illinois Courts where she oversaw Judicial Education policy and programs.
 She is a gubernatorial appointee to the Illinois Juvenile Justice Commission, where she serves as Vice Chair.
 Ms. Jacobs received her B.A. from the University of South Dakota and her J.D. from DePaul University College of Law.